TZ Cassiopeiae

 TZ Cassiopeiae was reported as being variable by Williamina Fleming and published posthumously in 1911.
 It is a slow irregular variable star with a possible period of 3,100 days.
-It is over 90,000 times the luminosity of the Sun, and it is 767 times larger than the Sun.
+It is irradiating over 68,500 times the luminosity of the Sun, and it is 640 times larger than the Sun.
 It is a member of the Cas OB5 stellar association, together with the nearby red supergiant PZ Cassiopeiae.